In My 27th Year I…

 I also launched the Freestyle Gardening campaign with a mission to make food simple, free, and growing everywhere – in the cities and the countryside, at our homes and in our schools, in vacant lots and on open rooftops, down the streets and up the walls.
 My friend Michael and I funded and started gardens around the country and planted seeds all over the place.

-Later on in the tour, I put all of my energy into reducing food waste in America and launched the #WastefulUSA campaign.
+Later on in the tour, I put all of my energy into reducing food waste in the United States and launched the #WastefulUSA campaign.
 In Wisconsin I decided I would bike the last 1,500 miles to New York eating nothing but food from dumpsters.
 But I wasn’t eating from dumpsters just to feed myself but to demonstrate just how much perfectly good food is being thrown away, all while 1 in 7 Americans is food insecure.
 The Media has picked up the story like crazy, and on my 28th birthday I had stories lined up with 2 newspapers and a news station.

 I hosted Food Waste Fiascos to get others involved and to start a citizen patrol.
 I called for people who care about the issue to go to dumpsters with their smart phone and take a picture or video of wasted food and then upload the media and tweet, Facebook, or gram it at the wasteful company with #WastefulUSA.
-This campaign is stretching past my 28th birthday and is picking up momentum across America.
+This campaign is stretching past my 28th birthday and is picking up momentum across the United States.

 My 27th year was a great year full of health, and happiness.
 I have found that by living simply I can live freely and be a positive impact on our society.
 I am more inspired than ever to lead our country into a more sustainable way of being for the benefit of all humans and creatures.